TheRoboticsClub/colab-gsoc2020-Diego_Charrez/docs/_posts/2020-05-18-Behavior-Studio.md

 pinned: false
 ---

+# Objetives

+- Get more familiar with Behavior Studio.
+- Write concepts related to Behavior Studio.
+- Install Behavior Studio.
+- Try some examples from Behavior Studio

 Behavior Studio is a set of tools written in python that uses the JdeRobot toolkit for comparing different autonomous driving networks [\[1\]](https://github.com/JdeRobot/BehaviorStudio/tree/reboot).

 ## Jderobot Base